trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ---

 ## Verify Proof
-Once the airline receives the proof, they can now verify it to ensure its authenticity.
+Once the airline receives the proof, they can use the [VerifyProof](../reference/services/credential-service.md#verify-proof){target=_blank} call to ensure its authenticity.

 === "Trinsic CLI"
     ```bash